dalmatialab/importer/README.md

  - `action` - defines schema action (`create` for create, `list` for list, `delete` for delete)
  - `catalog` - defines catalog name.
 It must be defined in form namespace.catalog

 To ingest data check costum python [script](./ingest.py) inside this repo.
+We tested it at python version 3.5.9.
 Function arguments are:
  - `data` - csv file used for ingesting
  - `indices` - csv file fields used to create index to prevent ingesting same data multiple times.
 If None, all fields are used.
  - `catalog` - catalog name to ingest data